ERolfi/TraduSCI/README.md

 # TraduSCI
-A tool collection for editing and translating data files of Sierra SCI games.
+A collection of tools for editing and translating data files of Sierra SCI games.

 This is an old project of mine that has now been uploaded here on GitHub just to make it available easily.